bbglab/oncodrivefml/docs/source/output.rst

     number of mutated samples in the gene

 P_VALUE
-    times that the observed value is higher or equal than the expected value, divided by the number of randomizations
+    times that the observed value is higher than or equal to the expected value, divided by the number of randomizations

 Q_VALUE